Resto Druid Legendaries 9.1 – Shadowlands

 A little boring and a little uncontrollable but fine on paper.
 Your decision making here is which form to be in when your free spell pops and you’ll have a weak aura to aid your timing.
 In raid it will be a rather straightforward decision most of the time.
 Stampeding Roar is fantastic but travel form is only rarely available; free DPS from Primal Wrath / Starfall is fine if non-burst AoE is good for a fight or when nothing else is going on but Wild Growth is going to be our bread and butter.

 In Mythic+ this item is likely to be evaluated primarily by its DPS value.
 A free Primal Wrath or Starfall is much more powerful in a dungeon environment and you’re much more likely to be outside where Stampeding Roar adds further powerful utility.
-I don’t have any napkin damage calculations yet but we’ll make sure you’re sorted closer to expansion launch.
+We don’t have any proper DPS calculations yet, but should soon.

 Vision of Unending Growth